Michael S. ’80 and Rosann F. Geltzeiler Trading Center

-The Lerner College Trading Center gives students access to real-time, hands-on professional industry applications and tools.
+The Geltzeiler Trading Center gives students access to real-time, hands-on professional industry applications and tools.
 Students benefit from real-world experiences that provide them with a unique skill set.
 Students in finance, economics, HRIM, accounting, MIS and other classes use the center to put theory into practice.

 The Center is a 2,200-square-foot facility designed to replicate the trading floors in investment banks, brokerage houses and hedge funds on Wall Street.
 We incorporate the same computer hardware, software, networks and market data feeds that are found in every financial institution throughout the world.
 The center contains 16 classroom workstations, 4 research room workstations, an instructor podium, real-time feeds to 2 tickers and 4 LCD displays.

 When the trading center is not used for classes and workshops, it is available for students to complete research and assignments.

 The Center is equipped with 22 Dell desktops with dual monitors and Dell server hardware.
 The PCs are set up individually for student use or can be controlled by an instructor to coordinate in class exercises.
 Reuters and Bloomberg provide access to historical and real-time data on stocks, bonds, commodities, futures, currencies, real estate, options and other derivative products.
 These systems also provide a variety of analysis both fundamental and technical.

 On the walls are 4 flat screen monitors and 2 tickers running along the ceiling.
 This equipment is being fed with real time data from RiseVision.
 The Center is also equipped with an audio video conferencing system so that we can connect with guest speakers located globally.